-The Lands acquisition provides Stelco with the flexibility to utilize the properties for its existing operations and allows Stelco to develop these properties in a manner that both complements our current and future operations and to pursue other uses for the Lands in particular: (i) extracting additional value from our assets by enhancing operating flexibility previously unavailable to us, (ii) lowering our costs, and (iii) creating significant and previously unrealizable value for our shareholders through development of excess land and port facilities located in the Greater Toronto Area.
-In addition, the Company continues to receive the benefit of the environmental release in respect of the Lands that was granted by the Ministry of the Environment and Climate Change on closing of Stelco's Companies' Creditors Arrangement Act (CCAA) reorganization on June 30, 2017.
+The Lands acquisition provides Stelco with the flexibility to utilize the properties for its existing operations and allows the Company to develop these properties in a manner that both complements our current and future operations and to pursue other uses for the Lands; in particular: (i) extracting additional value from our assets by enhancing operating flexibility previously unavailable to us, (ii) lowering our costs, and (iii) creating significant and previously unrealizable value for our shareholders through development of excess land and port facilities located in the Greater Toronto Area.
+In addition, the Company continues to receive the benefit of the environmental release in respect of the Lands that was granted by the MOE on closing of Stelco Inc.'s Companies' Creditors Arrangement Act (CCAA) reorganization on June 30, 2017.